“A Welcoming Front Porch”

 The two teams worked together to identify and prioritize which historical moments would be featured and which existing historical pieces (like photos and artifacts) could be appropriately displayed in the new center.
 For example, a hand-carved ceremonial chair used by Johnson had previously been displayed at the center, but staff found other new items, such as a silver tea set from the 1960s and candelabras that were gifts to the university from the Class of 1953.
 Archives staff agreed these items needed to be displayed in the alumni center to share with the Winthrop community more broadly.

-All the photos in the Morgan-Holcombe Alumni Center are scanned copies of originals which remain intact at the Archives.
+All the photos in the Morgan-Holcombe Alumni Center are scanned copies of originals that remain intact at the Archives.

 The center featured sections dedicated to pivotal moments in Winthrop’s history.
 Some highlights include: